 *Films not in English must be subtitled in English unleash dialogue is minimal and not necessary for the comprehension of the film.

 *Acceptance of a film does not guarantee airline or hotel accommodations for talent or producing crew.
 The BFF does travel directors/actors for long form but reserves the right to designate attendees.

 *The BFF requires the director and at least one actor of feature films to attend the festival to participate in the Q & A and red carpet.
 Documentary directors must also attend.

-*The festival is responsible for the one-way shipment of the print, within the USA when leaving Boston.
+*The festival is not responsible for the shipment of the print, within the USA when leaving Boston.

 *Some films accepted are press screened.
 You will be asked to send additional DVDs for press viewing or an active link.
 The filmmaker and festival will jointly select possible critics.

 *All films are subject to possible reviews though we request it is run through the festival.

 *The number of screenings, days and venues is at the sole discretion of the Festival.

 *Due to high administrative and shipping costs, submission DVDs, videos and marketing materials will not be returned.

 *We will not transfer PAL for viewing -- only forward NTSC format.

 *It is cost prohibitive for the festival to insure individual prints.
 Make sure you have your own insurance.

 *All submitted feature films MUST make their New England premiere at the Boston Film Festival to be included in competition.
 Films ARE allowed to have screened in other regions within the United States and internationally (but not in New England prior to the Boston Film Festival).
 In addition, films cannot have been previously released in theaters or broadcast on television and streaming platforms before the preceding the Boston Film Festival.